 HEAVY | CRUISER | LIGHT HEAVY | SUPER MIDDLE | MIDDLE | JUNIOR MIDDLE | WELTER | JUNIOR WELTER | LIGHT | JUNIOR LIGHT

 FEATHER | JUNIOR FEATHER | BANTAM | JUNIOR BANTAM | FLY | JUNIOR FLY | MINI FLY

-Cruiserweight World/Lineal Champions (200lbs)
+Cruiserweight World Champions & Their Championship Fights (200lbs)

-The cruiserweight division had its first champion when Marvin Camel won the WBC title on 31 March 1980, but it would not be until Carlos De Leon had relieved him of his belt on 25 November 1980 and had signed up for a rematch that the lineal title would be on the line.
+The cruiserweight division had its first champion when Marvin Camel won the WBC title on 31 March 1980, but it would not be until Carlos De Leon had relieved him of his belt on 25 November 1980 and had signed up for a rematch that my version of the 'world' title would be on the line.
 Coming into the fight with 31 wins and two defeats on his slate, the hard-punching De Leon, who had a good array of shots to call upon, was recognised as the top-rated man in the division by the Boxing News, with Camel placed at number two.
 As a member of the Flathead Indian tribe, Camel, a southpaw who had 40 wins, two draws and three defeats on his record since starting out in June 1973, could always be relied upon to put in a solid performance.

 The next man up for De Leon would be S. T. Gordon, an aggressive, hard-punching fighter with 17 wins and five defeats on his record.
 At least three of those defeats came at the hands of men he was giving away a lot of weight to, one of those being Gerry Cooney, while only two of his victims had lasted the distance.
 The fight that got him a shot at the title had come in his most recent contest when defending his NABF title, Yaqui Lopez being stopped inside seven rounds at the MGM Grand Hotel, Reno, Nevada on 24 July.